rootdevelop/MyWedding/README.md

          <input type="hidden" value="@guest.Id" name="id" />
          <button class="ui red button" type="submit">Delete</button>
     </form>

+Don't forget to add a corresponding column header in the correct place withing the table header

+    <th>Modify</th>

 Now we have a delete button.
 Let's run the application and see if this works.